 These chips are easy to flavor any way you like.
 We add a bit of chili powder to give them a bit of spice.
 You could leave the chili powder out to give a more blank canvas for your dip.
 Have fun with this recipe and try different seasonings.

 This recipe for the Best Low-Carb Tortilla Chips changes low-carb snacking.
+Scoop up your favorite guacamole, low-carb cucumber salsa, or may this BLT Dip!
 These chips are easy to make and so fun to eat!
 Enjoy!

 - 2 cups part-skim grated mozzarella cheese